arunsworld/pipeline/README.md

-# Data Pipeline APIs functional style with transparent concurrency support
+# Data Pipeline API with transparent concurrency support

 ## Concepts

-* `Pipeline` - allows for the definition of a data pipeline with a sequence of PreFilters, Transformers and PostFilters
+* `Pipeline` - define a data pipeline with a sequence of Filters and Transforms
-* `Components` - utility structure to define the pipeline components.
-Including concurrency.
-* `FilterOperation` - allows determination of whether an element should stay or be filtered out during pipeline processing
+* `Filter` - a function that given an element says whether it should be kept or not
-* `TransformOperation` - transforms element. additionally supports filtering. additionally supports returning errors
+* `Transform` - a function that translates an element from one value to another
 * `FoldOperation` - folds / reduces elements down

 ## Pipeline